Storkle/jzmq-native-deps/README.md

 # jzmq-clojars

 ZeroMQ Java bindings all packaged up and ready for use with leiningen + clojars.org.
-Includes Mac OS X and Linux x86 bindings.
+Currently only includes Mac OS X x86 bindings.
 Please fork and build for other architectures!

 ## Usage